MohammadrezaFirouzi/MiuToast/README.md

 ## Prerequisites

-Add it in your root build.gradle at the end of repositories:
+Add it in your setting.gradle at the end of repositories:

 ```gradle
 dependencyResolutionManagement {